That Place We Cannot Enter

 And yet, evil finds its way into their village--one of the characters is mortally wounded.
 So one character must venture into the woods -- alone.

-The evening was moving along well, and Megan and I had been enjoying the movie now for about an hour when...the power goes out.
-With no light poles or street lights or loud neighbors, it’s unusually dark.
+The evening was moving along well, and Megan and I had been enjoying the movie now for about an hour when...suddenly (it usually does) the power goes out.
+With no light poles or street lights or loud neighbors, it was unusually dark.
 The darkest of darkness accompanied by silence.
 I knew what needed to be done: venture outside and check the fuse box.

 I sent my wife.

 No, not really.
 But I did take her with me.
 I grabbed her hand and my flashlight and walked around the porch.
-No fuses out.
+Hmm. . .
+No fuses were out.
 We decided to head to bed.
 I didn’t know when the power would return, and even if I wanted to call someone I couldn’t.
 No cell service.
-As I pulled the covers over my head--uh, I mean...over my body--it did occur to me that if the power should return The Village may power back up right where it left off, channeling the mighty surround sound speakers to terrify me into a coma.
+As I pulled the covers over my head--uh, I mean. . . over my body--it did occur to me that if the power should return The Village may power back up right where it left off, channeling the mighty surround sound speakers to terrify me into a coma.